anton-bot/LUIS-App-To-Excel-Converter/README.md

 ##How to use

--Go to LUIS.ai an on main page, click Export App.
+- Go to LUIS.ai an on main page, click Export App.

--Open the downloaded .json file in Notepad
+- Open the downloaded .json file in Notepad

--Copy the whole text and paste it into the box below -Click Download to download the Excel file containing the utterances
+- Copy the whole text and paste it into the box below

+- Click Download to download the Excel file containing the utterances

 #License and Usage